Blog

 Accounts may have been granted permissions using out-of-date user group policies.
 Many accounts have privileged access to certain applications and systems as required by the active user’s role.
 Once these accounts become orphaned, however, those permissions may have been retained or even escalated as systems underwent updates, re-configurations, or migrations due to user group negligence.

-Auditing is the most effective method for identifying orphan accounts.
+User access reviews and auditing are the most effective methods for identifying orphan accounts.
 Service resources across the network must be audited with a regular cadence to ensure privileged accounts are being utilized regularly, and those not being used are adequately de-provisioned.

 The first step to eliminating orphan accounts is to know where they are.
 And any privileged accounts should take precedence.
 User, local, application, service, and other accounts with privileged credentials must be monitored and managed.